Civil Service pay

-- in 2019, the average (median) annual pay for all civil servants was £27,100 – this figure is based on the annual pay of all civil servants, including the 22% of the workforce whose ethnicity was not known, and includes pay-related allowances such as regional and skills allowances (but not bonuses)
+- in 2023, the median annual pay for all civil servants was £31,920 – this figure is based on the annual pay of all civil servants, including those whose ethnicity was not known, and includes pay-related allowances (such as regional and skills allowances) but not bonuses

-- Black staff had among the highest average annual pay of all ethnic groups at junior grades whilst White staff had among the lowest annual pay at these grades
+- black civil servants had among the highest median annual pay out of all ethnic groups at junior grades (AA, AO and EO)

-- the widest differences in average annual pay between the ethnic groups were among staff at Senior Civil Service Level (the most senior grades) – pay was highest for Chinese staff (£90,500) and lowest for staff in the Mixed ethnic group at (£77,000), a difference of £13,500
+- out of all grades, the biggest difference in pay between ethnic groups was at Senior Civil Service level (the most senior grades) – pay was highest for Asian civil servants (£86,460) and lowest for those in the mixed ethnic group (£81,600)

 2. Things you need to know

 The data measures the median annual pay for civil servants from different ethnic groups.